 PANEL I

-With Sara Abazari (online), Anahita Abbasi, Chikiss, Yara Mekawei, Brigitta Muntendorf, Sarah Nemtsov (tbc)
+With Sara Abazari (online), Anahita Abbasi, Chikiss, Yara Mekawei, Brigitta Muntendorf, Sarah Nemtsov (tbc), Bettina Wackernagel

 Moderation: Nele Weiher